 This process works.
 We’ve spent years perfecting it.
 We’ve had thousands of students test it within thousands of contexts and scenarios.

-Follow these steps to learn how to become a consultant in 2018.
+Follow these steps to learn how to become a consultant.

 1. Embrace The Entrepreneurial Mindset